Wormhole restrictions from quantum energy inequalities: Quantum Energy Inequalities

-It is worth mentioning that the QEI bounds by Flanagan \cite{Flanagan:1997gn, Flanagan:2002bd} for the Klein-Gordon field and by Fewster and Hollands \cite{Fewster:2004nj} for CFTs are \textit{sharp}.
-This has not been proven for any of the four-dimensional QEI bounds discussed.
+It is worth mentioning that the QEI bounds by Flanagan~\cite{Flanagan:1997gn, Flanagan:2002bd} for the Klein--Gordon field and by Fewster and Hollands~\cite{Fewster:2004nj} for CFTs are sharp.
+This has not been proven for any of the four-dimensional QEIs bounds~discussed.